What is Priority Registration?

 - Students can borrow all textbooks available for a class in exchange for a donation of 10 cans of food to Second Harvest Food Bank.
 Quantities are limited.
 Please visit the Library Reference Desk any time during the semester.

 Do I need a parking permit and where do I get one?

 Parking permits are required at all times except in visitor parking.

 Note: There is no grace period during the Summer Session.

 Daily permits can be obtained at the parking machines throughout the various parking lots on campus.

-Semester permits can be purchased online @ westvalley.edu or at the Admissions and Records Office.
+Semester permits can be purchased online @ westvalley.edu or at the Admissions Office.